1958 World Series: Game 7

 Two singles in the bottom of the third brought Stengel out to replace Larsen with a short-rested Bob Turley.
 The stocky right-hander escaped a bases-loaded situation and pitched superb ball the rest of the way.
 As in Game 6, the score was tied at two after six innings, when Del Crandall homered into the left-field stands with two outs, giving Braves fans a reason to cheer and promise of another title.

 But that hope would fade as the Yankees came to bat in the top of the eighth inning.
 With tiring Lew Burdette looking for another complete-game victory, they started an improbable two-out rally.
 After a McDougald fly out and Mickey Mantle looking at a called third strike, Berra doubled off the wall in the right-field corner.
 Howard followed with a run-scoring bouncer to center field.
 Andy Carey singled off Eddie Mathews' glove before Bill Skowron then delivered the back-breaker, a three-run homer to left-center field, to cap a storybook comeback.
 Other than a lead-off walk to Eddie Mathews and a 2-out pinch-hit single by Joe Adcock in the ninth, Milwaukee went quietly to sleep, and the Yankees had their 18th World Championship.

 Hank Bauer (a nine-Series veteran) led with most runs scored (six), most hits (ten), most home runs (four) and most runs batted in (eight).
 He also paced the victors with a .323 average.
 Despite less-than-stellar stats in his first four Classics (7-for-57 with a .123 avg.), he combined for 18 hits, six home runs, 14 RBI and a .290 average against the Braves in 1957 and 1958.
-Even so, Turley became the first relief pitcher to be named World Series MVP, going 2–1 with a save.
+Turley became the first relief pitcher to be named World Series MVP, recording a save in Game 6, while posting a 2–1 record in both starting and relieving, which consisted of a starting loss in Game 2, a starting win in Game 5, and a relieving win in Game 7.
+Turley finished the Series with 13 strikeouts, five earned runs off 10 hits, and a 2.76 ERA in 16 1/3 total innings pitched.

-(Neft and Cohen 270–273)
+1958 marked the end of a tight run of World Series contests, with this being the fourth (and last) consecutive series to go the distance of seven games.
+In over a half century since 1958, there has never been a four-year span of seven-game series in a row.